vrap/the-blender-demo-site/documentation/user/start_EN.md

 ### Overview

 Four computer science students had the idea of creating The Blender.
-This machine is a connected object for the creation and distribution of cocktails.
+This machine is a connected cocktails dispenser, linked to an application for creating recipes.

-Basically, the machine is a series of structures called modules, each containing a valve and a bottle.
+The Blender is a succession of structures called modules, each containing a valve and a bottle.
 One such module is called Master, it contains no valve or bottle, but the electronics required for the machine.
-A robot which is placed on a glass moves under these modules and recovered doses of liquid.
+A robot which is placed on a glass moves under these modules and recovered doses of liquid to makes cocktails.

-Creators have built respecting the principles they considered important:
+A smartphone application is needed to control The Blender.
+See the [documentation](#/doc/en/application) for more details.

+A community system lets users share their favorite cocktails.
+See the [documentation](#/doc/en/community) for more details.

+> __Note:__ a web application is also available

+The creative process is trying to respect these 3 principles:
-* Opensource : everyone can recover the plans of the machine and [softwares](https://github.com/vrap/) parts and modify them.
+* opensource : everyone can recover the plans of the machine and [softwares](https://github.com/vrap/) parts and modify them.
-* Modularity : in theory, it may be a very large number of bottles, and therefore a very high number of cocktails available.
+* modularity : in theory, it may be a very large number of modules, and therefore a very high number of cocktails available.
-* Lowcost : the materials used are easy to find, and especially cheap.
+* lowcost : the materials used are easy to find, and especially cheap.

 * * *